ryanra/rust/src/doc/tutorial.md

 ## Deriving implementations for traits

-A small number of traits in `std` and `extra` can have implementations that can be automatically derived.
+A small number of traits in can have implementations that can be automatically derived.
 These instances are specified by placing the `deriving` attribute on a data type declaration.
 For example, the following will mean that `Circle` has an implementation